MiracleChibuike/drum-kit/README.md

 # drum-kit

-# play amazing sounds using this respinsive and user friendly drum kit website mde with JS
+# play amazing sounds using this responsive and user friendly drum kit website made with JS